#CookingUpIslandBliss: Making Nasi Lemak in your Rice Cooker

 Traditional Cooking vs the Rice Cooker

 Traditionally, the Malaysian way requires the steaming of the rice.
-But making nasi lemak can be a a long and tiring procedure with all the steaming of the rice and frying of ingredients.
+But making nasi lemak can be a long and tiring procedure with all the steaming of the rice and frying of ingredients.

 The first step is prepping the rice.
 You can use Jasmine or Dinorado rice for this recipe.
 Wash 2 cups of long-grain rice until the water runs clear, then drain well.
-If you’re Asian, then you know the drill, but if you’re like my kids who hardly venture in the kitchen this is a good reference.
+If you’re Asian, then you know the drill, but if you’re like my kids who hardly venture into the kitchen this is a good reference.
 (I occasionally send my son the links of my recipes here so he knows where to ask in case he’s away or I’m not around).
-Transfer the washed to the rice cooker pot.
+Transfer the washed rice to the rice cooker pot.

 Add coconut milk, salt and enough water just to cover the rice (around 1 1/2 cups).
 Use the right ratio of coconut milk to water – around 1 part coconut milk to 2 parts water works well.